In this step by step guide I am going to run through the basic Git commands with some real world examples.

 3. Git Status

-Once you have initialised your folder the first command you will always run is git status.
+Once you have initialised your folder the first thing you will always run is the git status command.
 This is also a command you will use a lot.
 It shows you if the folder is initialised and also what files are being tracked, and which files are committed and ready to be pushed.

 ➜ git-tutorial git:(master) git status On branch master No commits yet nothing to commit (create/copy files and use "git add" to track)